Boston Terrier: Temperament

 Boston Terrier is a gentle breed that typically has a strong, happy-go-lucky, and friendly personality with a merry sense of humor.
 Boston Terriers are generally eager to please their owner and can be easily trained.
 They can be very protective of their owners, which may result in aggressive and territorial behavior toward other pets and strangers.
-The breed requires only a minimal amount of grooming.

-While originally bred for fighting as well as hunting rats in garment factories, they were later bred for companionship.
-They are not considered terriers by the American Kennel Club, however, but are part of the non-sporting group.

-Both females and males are generally quiet and bark only when necessary, though early training in this regard is essential.
+Both females and males are generally quiet and bark only when necessary.
 Their usually sensible attitude toward barking makes them excellent choices for apartment dwellers.
 They enjoy being around people, get along well with children, the elderly, other canines, and non-canine pets, if properly socialized.

 Health

+A 2024 UK study found a life expectancy of 11.8 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Curvature of the back, called roaching, might be caused by patella problems with the rear legs, which in turn causes the dog to lean forward onto the forelegs.
-This might also just be a structural fault with little consequence to the dog.
-Due to their shortened muzzles, many Boston Terriers cannot tolerate excessively hot or cold weather and demanding exercise under such conditions can cause them harm.
-A sensitive digestive system is also typical of Boston Terriers with flatulence commonly being associated with poor diet in the breed.

-Their large and prominent eyes make Boston Terriers prone to corneal ulcers.
-Due to the breed being characterized by a short muzzle paired with a large pair of eyes, their eyes are susceptible to injury when making contact with sand, dust, debris, or sharp objects, such as plants with thorns.

-Boston Terriers are brachycephalic, meaning that their head is both broad and short, resulting in small nostrils, long palates and a narrow trachea; the shortened nose of brachycephalic animals can lead to brachycephalic airway obstructive syndrome.
-Bostons may be prone to snoring and reverse sneezea rapid and repeated forced inhalation through the noseaccompanied by snorting or gagging sounds used to clear the palate of mucus, which does not harm the dog if it does not last for more than 1–2 minutes.
-Brachycephalic dogs may be prone to complications with general anesthesia.
+The Boston Terrier is a brachycephalic breed of dog.
+Brachycephaly refers to the shortened muzzle of the breed which results in a pushed-in appearance of the face.
+Brachycephaly results in deformation of the upper airway tract and leads to obstruction of breathing.
+Effects of brachycephaly are stridor, stertorous breathing, emesis, skin fold dermatitis, brachycephalic airway obstructive syndrome, exophthalmos, pharyngeal gag reflex, cyanosis, and laryngeal collapse.
+Other issues arising from brachycephaly are risk of complications whilst under anaesthesia, and hyperthermia — with the latter caused due to an inability to effectively reduce body temperature via panting.

 Bostons frequently require caesarean section to give birth, with over 80% of litters in a UK Kennel Club survey delivered this way.

-Exercise needs

-A Boston Terrier's energy level is moderate, according to the American Kennel Club.
-Two brisk walks per day is considered satisfactory for the breed's exercise needs.
+A UK study found Boston Terrier bitches to be 12.9 times more likely to experience dystocia.